Bank Garnishment (Writ of Execution)

 |Proof of Service||A proof of service is not issued.
 Instead, a return detailing the Sheriff’s actions is prepared which accompanies the writ when it is returned to the court.|

 Your writ will be rejected by the Sheriff if the interest on line 19(a) exceeds 10%.
 To properly calculate interest on your writ, take line 15 and multiply it by 0.10 then divide by 365.
 Do not set your calculator to round numbers up.
-Your writ of execution is a two sided form.
-If you have only one side to your writ it is invalid.
+Your writ of execution is multiple pages.
+All pages have to be completed for it to be valid.

 The creditor may instruct the Sheriff to levy on a judgment debtor's deposit account at a financial institution (bank, savings and loan, credit union) pursuant to a writ of execution (money judgment).
 A deposit account standing only in the name of the debtor or a joint account shared by the debtor and another person is subject to levy.
 The garnishment must be served at the specific branch where the account is maintained and only attaches those funds in the account at the time of service.
 The bank is required to mail the funds to the Sheriff within 15 days after service of the garnishment.
 If funds are not remitted, the bank must mail a memorandum of garnishee to the Sheriff explaining why the funds were not remitted.
 The Sheriff will mail a copy of the memorandum to the creditor.